lnalborczyk/phd_thesis/docs/06-chap6.md

 # Articulatory suppression effects on induced rumination

-Summary of the research...^[This experimental chapter is a manuscript reformatted for the need of this thesis.
-Source: The manuscript has been submitted to Psychological Research.
-Pre-registered protocol, preprint, data, as well as reproducible code and figures are available at: https://osf.io/3bh67/.]
+Summary of the research...^[This experimental chapter is a submited manuscript reformatted for the need of this thesis.
+Pre-registered protocol, preprint, data, as well as reproducible code and figures are available at: [https://osf.io/3bh67/](https://osf.io/3bh67/).]